If you are applying for this course from outside the UK, click apply now.

-Join our well-established undergraduate course at Stage 3 (final year) and top-up your existing qualification to a full degree in just one year of study.
+Join our well-established undergraduate Business and Management course at Stage 3 (final year) and top-up your existing qualification to a full degree in just one year of study.

-Please note that you will be joining our BA (Hons) Business and Management degree at Stage 3, final year entry.
+Please note that you'll be joining our BA (Hons) Business and Management degree at Stage 3, final year entry.

-Compared to HND level, you will be expected to work much more independently and take greater responsibility for your own learning.
+Compared to HND level, you'll be expected to work more independently and take greater responsibility for your own learning.

 Establish the relevant skills and understanding related to strategic leadership and collaboration.
 Engage in a critical exploration of theories on the importance of, and approaches to, strategic leadership in organisations.
 Understand leadership strategies and their impact on organisational success, resilience and growth alongside the dynamics of personal interaction with colleagues, teams and stakeholders to create collaboration.